SongProOrg/chordpro-ruby/README.md

 ## Usage

-Given then file `bad-moon-rising.sng` with the following contents:
+Given then file `bad-moon-rising.pro` with the following contents:

 ```
 @title=Bad Moon Rising